 Actions define what a user can do within a MongoDB resource.

-Below are the privilege actions found in the Role Manager.
-If you already know which actions to choose, feel free to skip to the next chapter.
+You can find a list of privilege actions here.
+If you already know which actions to choose, skip to the next chapter.

 Open Role Manager